Your Ontario fishing questions answered

 Is fishing at night permitted in Ontario?

-Yes, generally anglers are permitted to fish during the night in most waterbodies in Ontario.
-However, there are some specific waterbodies that have night fishing restrictions.
-This information is available within the Ontario Fishing Regulations.
+Yes, generally, anglers are permitted to fish at night in most bodies of water in Ontario.
+However, certain water bodies have night-fishing restrictions.
+This information is available within the Ontario Fishing Regulations, in the fisheries management zone section.
+Find up-to-date rules and details in the specific zone you intend to fish.

-In addition, some municipalities enforce by-laws related to fishing at night.
+In addition, some municipalities enforce bylaws regarding night fishing.
 As these by-laws are regulated by municipalities, specific enquiries are best addressed to the relevant municipality.

-It is illegal to attempt to catch fish for which the season is closed, even if you are going to release them.
-Unless stated otherwise, species that are not listed, such as Rock Bass have a year-round open season for angling.
+It is illegal to attempt to catch fish if the season is closed, even if you’re planning to release them.
+Unless stated otherwise, species that are not listed, such as Rock Bass, have a year-round open season for angling.

-What should an angler do if a fish is caught out of season?
+What should I do if a fish is caught out of season?

 A fish caught out of season should be immediately released back into the water.

-All fish that are caught outside of the fishing season, are of a prohibited size, exceed the catch maximum and possession limits are not legal to possess.
+If fish are caught outside their fishing season, are of a prohibited size, or exceed the catch or possession limit, they are illegal to keep.
 In these cases, you must release it at the place and time of capture.
 This includes fish that may be injured during catch.

-Note that taking a photo of a fish caught unlawfully or illegal to possess is also not permitted.
+Note that taking a photo of a fish caught unlawfully or illegally is also not permitted.

 Fish species and bait